TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 One peculiarity of this machine is that it has an internal network.
 In my case, I had never before seen a machine on HackTheBox that required you to enumerate an internal network, so it took me a bit by surprise when I solved the machine for the first time.

-To enumerate this network we will bring the following [nmap](https://github.com/andrew-d/static-binaries/blob/master/binaries/linux/x86_64/nmap) static binary and our `/etc/services` file to the container.
+To enumerate this network we will bring the following [Nmap](https://github.com/andrew-d/static-binaries/blob/master/binaries/linux/x86_64/nmap) static binary to the container.

+We also copied an `/etc/services` file into the container so Nmap can resolve service names correctly.

 <br />